Hiring Red Flags for Homebuilders

 Every sales hire matters when running a small to mid-sized home building company.
-A good one moves inventory.
-A bad one bleeds revenue.
+A good hire moves inventory.
+A bad hire bleeds revenue.
 So how do you spot the danger signs before making the wrong call?
+Let’s dive into the hiring red flags.

 Why Salespeople Are Tricky to Hire